Latest Updates

 - Mini turbo brush: A miniature version of the floor tools with a motorized brush for cleaning hair and dirt on upholstery or carpet stairs.

-- Direct drive head: This is the same tool found in the Dyson V7 and V8.
+- Direct-Drive head: This is the same tool found on the Dyson V7 and V8.
 It does not have adjustable gates and won’t do as well on hard floors.
 Only found in the V10 MotorHead.

-- Torque drive: This is an upgrade over the direct-drive head with two adjustable gates that dramatically improve debris pick-up on hard surfaces.
+- Torque drive: This upgrade over the direct-drive head features two adjustable gates that dramatically improve debris pickup on hard surfaces.
 This tool is available with the V10 Animal and V11 Torque Drive.

 - Soft roller (of Fluffy): Dyson developed a unique tool for hard floors.
 It has a soft roller bar that can capture even large dirt.
 Only available with the Absolute option.